premdav/premdav/README.md

 ## About Me
 I am a full time software engineer currently building web and mobile apps and leading a team of 6 at Valcom, Inc. I am currently working heavily in React, React Native, and Node, and I starting also to use Python regularly.
 When I am not working, I am most likely spending my time exploring new places, hanging out with family, or working on building out a couple of personal projects.

-I am also working on expanding my Python knowledge by working through a udemy course, and working on improving my logic skills by working through programming problems on leetcode and hackerrank.
+Currently working on building out abideproject.com, a bible reading tracker and community web app.
+Once the web application is finished, I will start working on a mobile application in React Native.

 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=premdav&theme=black-ice&ring=3B8A62&currStreakLabel=FFFFFF&fire=DD8235)](https://git.io/streak-stats)